Divisiones Regionales de Fútbol in Balearic Islands: Primera Regional Preferente de Mallorca

 The Primera Regional Preferente de Mallorca is one of the lower levels of the Spanish Football League.
 It is held every year.
 It stands at the sixth level of Spanish football.
 All of the clubs are based on the island of Mallorca.

 The League

-The league consists of 20 teams.
+The league consists of two groups of 16 teams.
 At the end of the season, the champion is promoted to Tercera División RFEF - Group 11 while the next six clubs (runner-up thru 7th) advance to promotion playoff.
 Bottom three teams are relegated to Primera Regional de las Islas Baleares.